spinfal/enmity-plugins/README.md

+# NO LONGER IN DEVELOPMENT
+Hello there reader, this repo will be archived when Enmity ([Unbound](https://github.com/unbound-mod)) v3 releases.
+The code is a bit messy and hard to work with, so I'd like to start fresh :3\
+When the time comes, I will link my new repo within this README.

 # READ THIS.
-Hello reader.
 Although yes I have changed the code to include my username and Discord ID, I do not claim any of Marek's plugins as mine.
 Marek created some of these plugins but they were accused of adding some RCE to one of their plugins.
 So I went ahead and removed all of the sus shit so these can be used again.\
 **I cannot guarantee that I will maintain these if anything breaks**, sorry.

 If I missed anything; feel free to open a pull request.